 You are responsible for fulfilling the prize(s) to each winner and providing any tax information.

 Every sweepstakes requires a free, alternative method of entry (AMOE).
 Our free method of entry is an entry via email.
 The free method must be highly visible in the rules, on the site, and in all messaging and advertising.
 No Exceptions.
 And, the free method must be treated the same as any other method, meaning we’ll post both prominently, allow the same access to enter and allow the same number of entries.
 We typically cap entries at 50 and participants can enter by either method (donate/fundraise or for free) or a combination thereof.

-If the aggregate of your prizes in a sweepstakes is over $5,000, your sweepstakes will need to be registered and bonded in some states and require compliance with other state and local laws.
-Registration requires fees and it costs money to secure a bond, too.
+If the aggregate of your prizes in a sweepstakes is over $5,000, your sweepstakes may need to be registered and bonded in some states.
+If you are required to register, registration generally must occur up to four (4) weeks in advance of marketing for the sweepstakes and requires fees.
+It costs money to secure a bond, too.
+That said, if a registered not-for-profit is the sponsor of the sweepstakes, and if the purpose of the sweepstakes is entirely charitable, that registration and bonding requirement may be waived.
 If your prizes are of high value, please consult with us to see if we can move forward with your sweepstakes.

 In cases where the prize is worth $600+, CrowdRise will reach out to the winners requesting any necessary paperwork (i.e. Affidavit, W9) as part of the contests and sweepstakes process.

 We cannot cancel, change or extend any contest / sweepstakes once it’s advertised.
 No Exceptions.
 Once published, the contest / sweepstakes must continue as planned.